Updated April 2026

-Insuring your bach, crib or holiday house comes with unique risks - from unoccupied property clauses to remote location challenges.
-Compare 8 NZ providers and find the right cover for your holiday home.
+Insuring your weekender or holiday house comes with risks that differ from a primary residence - from unoccupied property clauses to bushfire zones and coastal exposure.
+Compare Australian providers and find the right cover for your holiday home.

 Highest Rated Featured Provider